 What do you focus on?

-Constructing new affordable housing properties and repositioning existing ones can be complicated and requires marshaling diverse sets of government agencies and debt and equity partners.
+Constructing new affordable housing properties and repositioning existing ones is complicated and requires a marshaling diverse sets of government agencies and debt and equity partners.
 I guide developers and owners through these complexities, moving all parties toward a common goal.
-For example, I recently helped a private, for-profit developer acquire and finance a project-based Section 8 property in upstate New York.
-This required reconciling the interests of a local development agency, a tax credit investor new to the region, a large institutional lender and a state finance agency.
+For example, I recently helped a joint venture between two private, for-profit developers acquire and finance a large New York City property developed on a long-term ground lease from a governmental agency.
+The project was financed with the taxable bond proceeds and conventional private equity.
+Getting this deal closed required reconciling the interests of the bond issuer, a private equity investor new to the investment class, as well as two joint venture partners.

 What do you see on the horizon?

 Both New York City and State government are currently focused on accelerating affordable housing production.
 The New York City Mandatory Inclusionary Housing program is just one example of how the opportunities for both traditional affordable housing developers, market rate developers and players new to the affordable market are expanding in both size and scope.

 - Building Environmentally Sustainable Communities: A Framework for Inclusion (What Works Collaborative 2010) (with Vicki Been, Mary Cunningham, Ingrid Gould Ellen, Adam Gordon, Margorie Turner and Ken Zimmerman)